How To Write A Book Description That Sells Books

 Are you ready to bury the past and create a brand new you?

-It might seem easier for a nonfiction book, but you can start fiction book descriptions with the same technique.
+It might seem easier for a nonfiction book, but you can use the same technique to start fiction book descriptions.

 A terrifying scream, a gunshot, and then, silence.